mandirex/SE-FollowerCycler/README.md

 After that the newest follower will replace the last follower that was in follower storage (it will always display the *number* most recent followers (where *number* is a number you can specify in the settings in the overlay editor)).

 ### Shoutout
 This widget is absolutely 100% free to use.
-But if you want give me (MandiRex) a shoutout in your stream for creating this awesome tool.
+But I (MandiRex) appreciate a shoutout on your stream! 😉

 ### Disclaimer
 This widget uses the Twitch API, which uses a CLIENT_ID.
 For now I've supplied my own CLIENT_ID, but I can't guarantee I will keep that CLIENT_ID alive.